 After leaving ECU, I received my second Graduate Teaching Fellowship at the University of Oregon studying for a Doctorate of Musical Arts.
 Here I performed in 7 performing groups and instructed the drum line.
 Many hours were spent in the practice room and the concert hall.
 Charles Dowd, my percussion instructor shared from a wealth of knowledge during my stay.
 Some of my classmates were Ralph Hardimon, Alan Keown and Randy Larsen.
 They all have contributed to the art for many years.

 After returning home from graduate school I established my studio.
 I started working drum lines throughout the valley, State and the Northwest.
 My typical year was teaching as many as ten school drum and percussion programs.
 My students increased to around 75 per week.
 Nights were for performing in various groups.
 I also joined the staff at the College of Idaho and Northwest Nazarene University.
 For a few years I performed in the Boise Philharmonic as Principle Timpani and served on the Executive Board of Directors as the Orchestra Committee Representative and was also the Stage Manager.

 Performing for so many years has been thrilling, challenging, quite varied and most satiating.
 I accompanied and played with many many big names and groups.
 The groups vary from Drum Corps, Philharmonic orchestras, many percussion ensembles, rock bands, jazz combos, country bands, famous entertainers in all styles to percussion soloist for full concerts.

-Currently I am Principal Timpanist and Percussionist with Opera Idaho and direct the Percussion Department at the College of Idaho as well as Drum Set Instructor at Boise State University.
+Most currently I performed as Principal Timpanist and Percussionist with Opera Idaho and direct the Percussion Department at the College of Idaho as well as Drum Set Instructor at Boise State University.